evilkent911/TradingAPI/Documents/Questions.md

 •	Return the latest Price of a {symbol}

 d.
 Get /api/price/{symbol}/history
-•	Return the PriceStats that contains Open, Close, Min and Max, for the current Minute, for a given symbol
+•	Return the PriceStats that contains Open, Close, Min and Max, for the current Minute, for a given symbol. (hint) An extension method could help you with the time
 1. Open - The first Bid price in the minute
 2. Close – the last Bid price in the minute
 3. Min – the lowest Bid price in the minute
 4. Max – the highest Bid price in the minute
-•	A extension method will help you